celestn1/celestn1/README.md

 ---

 ### About Me
-I am a **DevOps and Cloud Engineering** with a strong foundation in IT operations, enterprise tooling, and hybrid infrastructure.
+I am a **DevOps and Cloud Engineer** with a strong foundation in IT operations, enterprise tooling, and hybrid infrastructure.
 With professional experience supporting 2nd and 3rd line operations across high-demand environments, I focus on enabling reliability, automation, and scale through DevOps and cloud-native practices.

 I’m passionate about building resilient systems using modern CI/CD, container orchestration, and infrastructure-as-code frameworks.